dustinsand/hex-arch-kotlin-spring-boot/README.md

 Personally I've used hexagonal architectures with DDD for years because it aligns well with how I reason about designing applications.
 However, I'm not aware of a "standard" project structure for JVM microservices so this is my interpretation.
 If a canonical project structure exists, please let me know.
 I've seen a different interpretation of project structures from each engineer I've learned this architecture from.

 Thank you to all the engineers who have shared their knowledge on this topic.
-This project is a derivative of their work mentioned in the references.
 If you are unfamiliar with this architecture, please review the references first.
+This project is my interpretation of how to design and implement a hexagonal architecture for the JVM.

 # Project Description